 I recommend going with Imlil Village Hammam if you want to experience a local hammam and not a touristy one.

-Where to Stay in Imlil?
+Where to stay in Imlil village?

 Kasbah Imlil